andreasneuber/test-automation-calculations/README.md

 # Test Automation Calculations

+## How many hours can be saved by automating all tests of Test Suite?

+Hours Saved = Manual Test Execution Time − (Automated Test Execution Time + Automation Development Time)

 ## Can a team "afford" maintenance of [n] more automated tests?

 - Monthly available hours for maintenance and implementation tasks: TH